top of page

 Henry Chen

 I knew there was a lot of restrictions during the pandemic so I would understand if the show did not feel complete.
-But they pulled everything together so well and creative.
+But they pulled everything together with the digital thing so well and creative.

 Absolutely impressive.